NeuroJSON/jnifti/JNifTi_specification.md

 to specify the units.
 The mapping between NIFTI-1/2 units to the string forms is listed below

+Table 3.
+A mapping table for NIFTI-1 unit types and string-valued JNifTi NIFTI_Header Unit field

 |          NIFTI-1/2 Unit Types                | JNifTi Unit  |
 |----------------------------------------------|--------------|